BDA research on burnout and dentists' well-being at work

 strategies for reducing the risk of burnout within the profession and promoting

 dentists’ mental well-being.

-The objectives of the research are to
+The objectives of the survey are to

 - understand the relationship between mental ill health, burnout, high job stress and working conditions among dentists